romans-adi/romans-adi/README.md

 # <div align="left"> 🐙 Hi there, I'm Romans! [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/obj513/)</div>
 <br />

-I'm a versatile software developer experienced in UI/UX design and proficient in HTML, CSS, JavaScript (including React and Vue.js), PHP, Ruby, and relational databases (RDBMS).
-I've deployed web applications, creating user-friendly interfaces.
+I'm a versatile software developer experienced in UI/UX design and proficient in HTML, CSS, JavaScript (including <strong>React</strong> and some Vue.js), as well as having some experience with PHP, <strong>Ruby</strong>, and relational databases (RDBMS).
+Recently, I learned <strong>Ruby on Rails</strong>, and I'm excited to apply my knowledge.

-I trained at Microverse, a well-known online coding school, where I gained a strong foundation in software development principles by collaborating with diverse developers.

-Recently, I learned Ruby on Rails, and I'm excited to apply my knowledge.
 I'm passionate about solving problems and finding innovative solutions.

-I've successfully executed projects that demonstrate my ability to create high-quality web solutions with engaging user experiences and efficient backend functionalities.
+I trained at Microverse, a well-known online coding school, where I gained a strong foundation in software development principles by collaborating with diverse developers and have successfully executed projects that demonstrate my ability to create high-quality web solutions with engaging user experiences and efficient backend functionalities.

 Actively seeking new software engineering opportunities, I'm dedicated, adaptable, and eager to discuss how I can contribute my skills to your team.

-Let's connect and explore the potential of collaborating for exceptional results!
+Let's connect and explore the possibilities of collaborating together to achieve exceptional results!

 # 💻 Tech Stack